 You can contact the Viking club Rimmugýgur for more information.

 The dates for the Viking market of 2020 were to be on the 16th of June until the 21st of June.
 Here is the Facebook event.
-But due to COVID-19 the Viking festival was postponed until the 6th-9th of August - fingers crossed that the battle with COVID-19 will be successful.
+But due to COVID-19, the Viking festival was postponed until the 6th-9th of August - only to be cancelled when a sudden rise in COVID cases took place :(

 I have written another travel-blog about the Viking Village restaurant, Fjörukráin, and the hotel in the Viking Village, Hotel Viking.
 I am totally in love with this place and take all my foreign guests there :)